deltaywebdev/deltayWebsite/README.md

    Copy the SSH URL of the repository (e.g., `git@github.com:deltaywebdev/website.git`).

-   Back in your Git Bash terminal, run the following command to clone the repository into your newly created folder:
+   Back in your Git Bash terminal, run the following command to clone the repository into your newly created folder(make sure you are still in the folder):

    ```shell
    git clone git@github.com:deltaywebdev/website.git